liri-uzh/voxplorer/README.md

-# LiRI–voxplorer
+# Voxplorer
-The LiRI voxplorer is a dashboard to explore your speech data.
+Voxplorer is a dashboard to explore your speech data.
 The main features are:
 - Feature extraction of files or pre-processed data table upload.
 - Interactive table visualisation, filtering, and sorting.